Prag8855/aab/frontend/content/guides/pension-payments-refund.md

 The *[[Deutsche Rentenversicherung]]* can also help you fill the forms.
 Their email is <meinefrage@drv-bund.de>.
 They only answer in German.
 You can also [book an appointment](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html) and visit them in person.

-[Germany Mantra](/out/germany-mantra) and [Pension Redemption](https://www.pension-redemption.com/) also handle pension refunds.
-Their fee is higher, and it's not their speciality.
-There is no reason to choose them.
+[Germany Mantra](/out/germany-mantra) and [Pension Redemption](https://www.pension-redemption.com/) also handle pension refunds, but their fee is higher.

 ## How long it takes